agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 So, I know, I don't like bugs and I'm complaining like that was your fault.
 But, "hey, Jordi!" - you say - "good programmers write tests".
 And tests I write, indeed.
 But I want my shrinks to properly shrink whatever input I provide, and I'm not in the mood to be just writing examples and the shrinking and I expect of them.

 I'm leaving the mystery about how we test our shrinkers for a different post.
 Suffice to say that it is not easy.
-And, incase you want one spoiler, we don't test in isolation but integrated in the PBT library, that applies them repeatedly in search for the simplest example.
+And, in case you want one spoiler, we don't test in isolation but integrated in the PBT library, that applies them repeatedly in search for the simplest example.

 ### Repetition, repetition, repetition